Dedication Cards and Gifts

 We've put together this ultimate guide to a baby's dedication service, including why parents get their children dedicated, the difference between dedication and baptism, and then some ideas for Bible verses to put in a dedication card.

 Interspersed with this, we've included some of our favourite dedication cards and gifts so that you have all the inspiration you need to get just the right present for your friends' baby!

 We also have a wonderful range or personalised cards and gifts that you can add the dedication date and the baby's details to, making them a lovely suitable for giving on the occasion of a dedication, so scroll down to find out more.

 The word "dedicate" means to devote or surrender, or to commit to a sacred purpose.
-When a new baby enters the family, Christian parents may choose to have a child dedication service in lieu of a baptism.
-It's a commitment to God made soon after a baby is born, and is a tradition popular particularly in Baptist, Assembly of God, and some non-denominational churches.
+When a new baby enters the family, Christian parents may choose to have a baby dedication service in lieu of a baptism.
+It's a commitment to God made soon after a child is born, and is a tradition popular particularly in Baptist, Assembly of God, and some non-denominational churches.

 The service is a ceremony that allows new parents and family members to thank God for the safe arrival of the new baby, ask Him for help in raising their little one, and to make promises about raising the child in the Christian faith.